fzero/lhl-lectures/w4d1-sql-intro/topics.md

 # Intro to relational databases and SQL

 Tables!
 Schemas!
-Relations!
+Relationships!
 Primary keys!
 Foreign keys!
 Welcome to the world of SQL.

 * Quick review: why do we need databases?
 * The main types of database